 Gaming for the Community

-Likely, my favorite aspect about gaming is that it is the great equalizer.
+Likely, my favorite aspect about gaming is that it’s the great equalizer.
 While society continues to evolve and progress, it sadly still produces bigots, racists, sexists, and many other forms of discrimination.
 While I certainly won’t claim that video games are the answer to these timeless issues, they do bring people together who may not have otherwise had a common thread.
 Over the course of my many years in gaming communities, there has always been a common factor: it was always about the games, solely.
 It didn’t matter what you looked like, where you were from, or what job you held.
 All that mattered was your love for the game(s).
-From LAN parties, to arcades, conventions, and tournaments, this always rang true, and in my opinion it still does today.
-All it takes is one trip to a comic-con or gaming competition to see the melting pot of cultures and the communal nature of the attendees.
+From LAN parties, to arcades, conventions, and tournaments, this always rang true.
+And in my opinion, it still does today.
+All it takes is one trip to a comic-con or gaming competition to see the melting pot of cultures, and the communal nature of the attendees.